 'Reporting in, Araz Krunis has been found in the Material Realm.
 The Shepherdess has asked me relay this message to you, Sir Elton,' the manner in which he spoke reflected he was the underling.

 The man in white took the scroll from the informant and quietly read through it.
-On finishing, he rolled the scroll and sealed it before handing it back to the informant.
+On finishing, he rolled and sealed it before handing it back to the informant.

-'Deliver this to the Fifth Circle,' He said flatly.
+'Deliver this to the Fifth Circle,' He said flatly, and have a task force gathered here,'

-He had most of the agents gather up in the courtyard and issued a new set of orders, with most being told to go the Material Realm and capture Araz Krunis.
+He had most of the agents gather up in the courtyard and issued a new set of orders, with most being told to go the Material Realm and capture the fugitive, Araz Krunis.

-Logan was about five feet nine inches, with brown spiky hair and mysterious dark eyes.
-He was ranked below Elton and the shepherdess.
+Logan was obviously ranked below Elton and the shepherdess.

-'Orders are orders, Logan,' Elton refuted his statement, 'Krunis isn't even half what THEY say he is,'
+'Orders are orders, Logan,' Elton's tone was slow, 'Krunis isn't even half what they say he is,'

-'And you know this how, Hayden?'
+'And you know this how?'
 Logan gave him a questioning look.

 Logan smiled sheepishly.

-It wasn't the only rumor; others deduced that the two were romantically attracted to each other, especially considering that the shepherdess was a gorgeous woman.
-Hayden knew Logan was taking the subject to that point.
+It had been deduced that the two had a romantic attraction, especially considering that the shepherdess was a comely woman.
+Elton knew Logan was taking the subject to that point.

-'The Shepherdess stayed in her courts…I didn't, even until now, she hasn't stepped out,' Hayden clarified as he walked towards the front gate.
+'The Shepherdess stayed in her courts…she hasn't stepped out in weeks,' Hayden clarified as he walked towards the front gate.

 Hayden stopped, thinking to himself.
-He had been with the subject in question during his time in the material realm.
+He had been with the subject in question during his time in the the field.

 'It should be happening right now,'